 The only constant in the business world is change.
 Indeed, even the most successful organizations must adapt in order to survive.
 As such, this often means that business leaders need to develop connections with freelancers and professional contractors for additional help from time to time.

 After all, businesses may need assistance with a myriad of different projects –– from marketing and advertising to construction and expansion.
-With all that in mind, today we’ll share four tips that business leaders can use to ensure positive interactions with contractors for years to come.
+With all that in mind, today we’ll share four tips that business leaders can use to ensure positive interactions with them for years to come.
 Check them out here:

 Sometimes, businesses require the assistance of professional contractors for a very specific purpose.
-If, for example you’re building a second location for your company, then you will need to hire construction contractors to help you out.
+If, for example you’re building a second location for your company, then you will need to hire construction workers to help you out.

 However, sometimes businesses may require more “general” assistance from contractors and freelancers.
 A business that needs IT support may need to strike a long-term deal with a tech contractor.